Prophylaxis and Treatment of Venous Thromboembolic Disease in COVID-19

 - Bikdeli B, Madhavan M, Gupta A, et al. Pharmacological agents targeting thrombo-inflammation in COVID-19: review and implications for future research.
 Thromb Haemost 2020;May 30:[Epub ahead of print].

-Keywords: Aneurysm, Coronavirus, Coronavirus Infections, COVID-19, Heparin, Low-Molecular-Weight, Anticoagulants, Heparin, Fibrinolytic Agents, Enoxaparin, Peptidyl-Dipeptidase A, Venous Thromboembolism, Fibrin Fibrinogen Degradation Products, C-Reactive Protein, C-Reactive Protein, Interleukin-6, Respiratory Distress Syndrome, Adult, Prospective Studies, severe acute respiratory syndrome coronavirus 2
+Keywords: Aneurysm, Coronavirus, Coronavirus Infections, COVID-19, Heparin, Low-Molecular-Weight, Anticoagulants, Heparin, Fibrinolytic Agents, Enoxaparin, Peptidyl-Dipeptidase A, Venous Thromboembolism, Fibrin Fibrinogen Degradation Products, C-Reactive Protein, C-Reactive Protein, Interleukin-6, Respiratory Distress Syndrome, Prospective Studies, severe acute respiratory syndrome coronavirus 2

 < Back to Listings